AccessibleFuture/braille/php-local-liblouis/README.md

 ### PHP Requirements

-PHP **must** be able to make a system call using the `system()`, `passthru`, and `exec()` functions. `PHP-LibLouis` relies on this link to be able to call the `file2brl` program and pass data back and forth.
+PHP **must** be able to make a system call using the `system()`, `passthru()`, and `exec()` functions. `PHP-LibLouis` relies on this link to be able to call the `file2brl` program and pass data back and forth.
 On some systems (notably shared hosts), this functionality will most likely be disabled.
 Disabling this functionality will result in the inability to use `PHP-LibLouis` with your setup.
 Furthermore, `PHP-LibLouis` will run only on PHP v5.0 and higher, and the use of tempfiles must be allowed.
+If you are unable to meet these requirements, you may want to consider using the [translation service library](../php-remote-liblouis) instead.

 ## Interacting with the Library

 ### Including PHP-LibLouis in your project

-You will first need to download the PHP-LibLouis framework, and then place the 'PHP-Liblouis' folder inside of your PHP project.
+You will first need to download the PHP-LibLouis framework, and then place the contents of the 'php-local-liblouis' folder inside of your PHP project.
 Then, in order to use the functionality, you will need to include the `php-liblouis.php` file in your PHP project.

 ```php
 <?php